6 of the best Spanish wines to pair with tapas

 Rosado is the Spanish name for rosé.
 Most comes from Rioja and neighbouring Navarra and is generally stronger and deeper in colour than those from Provence, which means it can cope with big flavours like spicy chorizo and allioli.
 Another good all-rounder.

 If you like sauvignon blanc you’ll like Rueda - in fact that’s what it's sometimes contains although it’s more often based on the local verdejo which tastes very similar.
-Not all are good - they can have a coarse, catty taste about them - but the best are deliciously fresh and zesty including, surprisingly, this cheapie from Asda.
+Not all are good - they can have a coarse, catty taste about them - but the best are deliciously fresh and zesty.
+(Beronia does a good one which is stocked by Waitrose)

 I’m not talking about aged rioja here but young vivacious joven and crianza riojas that haven’t spent much time in barrel.
 They’re cheaper than the more mature reservas and gran reservas too.
 A good option for meatier tapas and for winter drinking.